VPAC/superlinux/supercomputingwithlinux.md

 prepend-path	 SUBJECTS_DIR /usr/local/freesurfer/4.5.0/subjects
 ```

 `module load <modulefile>` : This adds one or more modulefiles to the user's current environment (some modulefiles load other modulefiles, e.g., module load vpac or module load gcc).
 You can load multiple modules simultaneously.
-For example, to load the default version NAMD one would use the command: `module load namd`.
+For example, to load NAMD one would use the command: `module load namd`.
 If you load the generic name of a module, you will get the default version.
 To load a specific version, load the module using its full specification. for example; `module load namd/2.9-openmpi-gcc`.
 It is almost always better to use the precise version to ensure consistency in scripts and resuls.
 The default version should only be used for testing purposes.

 As an example of how the changes occur, check the version and path when loading a module.
 For example: